How SEE Turtles Protects SEA Turtles

 Our successes include:

-- We have connected more than 500 volunteers with turtle projects who have completed more than 3,500 shifts patrolling nesting beaches, guarding hatcheries, and other important activities.
+We have connected more than 500 volunteers with turtle projects who have completed nearly 5,000 work shifts patrolling nesting beaches, guarding hatcheries, and other important activities.

 Billion Baby Turtles